 At this role, he helped grow the company's AI and cloud business more than 200% last year, while also overseeing a digital skilling programme for more than 1,300 public sector employees in 2019.

-One of his most crucial accomplishments, however, was his role in delivering Microsoft’s bombshell development in New Zealand last year: the country’s first hyperscale data centre region.
+One of his most crucial accomplishments, however, was his role in delivering Microsoft's bombshell development in New Zealand last year: the country's first hyperscale data center region.

-Microsoft NZ says he worked tirelessly over several years to drive the data centre project and sign flagship customers such as Fonterra and BNZ.
+Microsoft NZ says he worked tirelessly over several years to drive the data center project and sign flagship customers such as Fonterra and BNZ.

-“You couldn’t ask for a better legacy than the data centre region, and most of us would consider it a career-defining achievement,” says Microsoft New Zealand managing director Vanessa Sorenson.
+“You couldn't ask for a better legacy than the data center region, and most of us would consider it a career-defining achievement,” says Microsoft New Zealand managing director Vanessa Sorenson.